 Function value A short string describing the dynamic type of the matrix.
 Predefined values include NULL, COO, CSR and CSC.

+is_bld, is_upd, is_asb - Status check

 '''

-is_bld, is_upd, is_asb - Status check

 if (a%is_bld()) then

 if (a%is_upd()) then

 if (a%is_asb()) then

-Type: Asynchronous.

-On Entry

-a the sparse matrix

-Scope: local

-On Return

 '''

 Function value A logical value indicating whether the matrix is in the Build, Update or Assembled state, respectively.